-Basic interventions: input tax interventions: supporting a claim to input tax: where the VAT invoice held is deemed to be invalid: where the invoice is deemed to be invalid - the Invalid Invoice Statement of Practice and exercising HMRC’s discretion
+Basic interventions: input tax interventions: supporting a claim to input tax: where the VAT invoice held is deemed to be invalid: where the invoice is deemed to be invalid - the Invalid Invoice and exercising HMRC’s discretion

 Where the taxable person has provided evidence that he has been unable to obtain a valid VAT invoice (see VATF42424) HMRC has the discretion whether or not to allow recovery of the input tax and will consider alternative evidence that: